This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<X, 1>);

-Manually filling in a different parameter each time is cumbersome.
-Is there a way to automate this?
+Manually entering a different parameter each time is cumbersome.
+Is there a way to automatically fill it in?

-Note that if a lambda expression is used as a Non Type Template Parameter (NTTP) default template parameter, each instantiation of the template will be of a different type:
+Note that if a lambda expression is used as a default Non-Type Template Parameter (NTTP), the template will be a different type each time it is instantiated:

 #include <iostream>